 You could ask your writer if they can link an image from their collection to the infographic you’re presenting.

 You can take a similar approach to create a flow state in your writing.
 Lead your reader on a cliffhanger with a tease.
 Schema forms and Featured snippets give the writing community plenty of fodder for those kinds of teasers.

 This rule of thumb applies even more to blog posts, where being concise is more important than confusing.

 Good Writing is a Formula Anyone Can Learn

 The best way to learn to write is to read.
 Read widely, not just in your specific genre.
-Pay attention to the writing that really moves you, that keeps you up all night reading, that makes you want to read more.
+Pay attention to the writing that moves you, keeps you up all night reading and makes you want to read more.